matiasvallejosdev/desafio-planeta-rest-api/docs/README.md

 _Diagram developed in `diagrams.net` to represent the entity-relation model_

 > Note: Database is developed for a video game.
-It will be divided following the game design and the requerimientos for the project [climate challenge](https://github.com/matiasvallejosdev/planet-challenge-game) game.
+It will be divided following the game design and the requerimientos for the project [planet challenge](https://github.com/matiasvallejosdev/planet-challenge-game) game.
 Otherwise, it can be used for other purposes.

 # Getting Started